SUMS-StA/sumo/_pages/schedule.md

 permalink: /schedule/
 ---

+The event will take place on **Saturday 5th March** in St Andrews.

-After a solid day's worth of maths, all contestants will be invited for an optional social to provide an opportunity to network and meet likeminded students from other universities.
+After the main competition, all contestants will be invited for an optional social to provide an opportunity to network and meet likeminded students from other universities.

-The event takes place of **Saturday 5th of March**.
-The Schedule for the event is:
+It will be free to attend, however teams are expected to organise their own transport to and from St Andrews.

 > 09:00 – 09:45: Arrival
 >